Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Introduction

 Recently, the $\text{Lambda-ABF-OPES}$ method was introduced as a highly efficient hybrid approach for calculating ABFE~\cite{ansari2025lambda}.
-By coupling Lambda-adaptive biasing force (Lambda-ABF) with On-the-fly Probability Enhanced Sampling (OPES), this technique achieves significantly faster convergence --- up to 9-fold improvement compared to the original Lambda-ABF --- while maintaining high accuracy, demonstrated with a mean absolute error of approximately 0.9 kcal/mol for challenging bromodomain inhibitors \cite{ansari2025lambda}.
-Lambda-ABF-OPES uses severeal simultaneous simulations called ``walkers'' regularly sharing information, effectively multiplying the exploration rate of the method.
+By coupling Lambda-adaptive biasing force (Lambda-ABF) with On-the-fly Probability Enhanced Sampling (OPES), this technique achieves significantly faster convergence --- up to 9-fold improvement compared to the original Lambda-ABF --- while maintaining high accuracy, demonstrated with a mean absolute error of approximately 0.9 kcal.mol\textsuperscript{-1} for challenging bromodomain inhibitors \cite{ansari2025lambda}.

+Lambda-ABF-OPES sampling acceleration also relies on the use of several simulations running simultaneously, called ``walkers'', exchanging at fixed intervals the information gathered by their respective ABF-estimators.
+Each such walker thus benefits from the exploration of the others, which effectively increases the rate of exploration for all.

 A key aspect contributing to the accuracy reached in this work is the use of the advanced AMOEBA polarizable force field~\cite{ansari2025lambda}.
 Given the established difficulties in sampling for both $\text{ABFE}$ and $\text{RBFE}$, applying such a demonstrably rapid and accurate methodology developed for ABFE within the $\text{RBFE}$ context holds significant promise.

-In this work, we introduce $\text{dual-LAO}$ (Dual-topology, Dual-DBC Lambda-ABF-OPES), a novel $\text{RBFE}$ strategy designed to significantly accelerate convergence and improve accuracy.
+In this work, we introduce $\text{Dual-LAO}$ (Dual-topology, Dual-DBC Lambda-ABF-OPES), a novel $\text{RBFE}$ strategy designed to significantly accelerate convergence and improve accuracy.
 This method integrates three core components: a dual-topology representation of the transformed ligands, enhanced alchemical sampling using the $\text{Lambda-ABF-OPES}$~\cite{ansari2025lambda} framework, and a dual-DBC scheme utilizing specific distance-to-bound configuration ($\text{DBC}$) restraints.
 We implement this approach within the Tinker-HP simulation package, leveraging the advanced $\text{AMOEBA}$ polarizable force field \cite{adjoua_tinker-hp_2021}.
 This combined approach benefits from the sampling power of $\text{Lambda-ABF-OPES}$, the flexibility of the dual topology method, and narrowing down of phase space volume due to the DBC restraints.

 In the following, we rigorously evaluate the performance of this implementation across a spectrum of challenging scenarios frequently encountered in drug discovery.
 These transformations cover four distinct types, each posing unique challenges to sampling and convergence: (i) fragment-based transformations, including difficult charge-changing perturbations , (ii) perturbations involving problematic buried water displacement , (iii) fragment-like chemical perturbations , and (iv) complex scaffold-hopping perturbations, featuring challenging ring-opening transformations .